Defining a transaction attribute

 Originating System Value

 Select an originating system value.
 This maps data from the originating system to the transaction attribute.
 The element associated with the originating system value must match the element name assigned to the transaction attribute in Attribute (MX00.1).
 For example, in source code AD you can select the Invoice Vendor Number originating system value for a Vendor transaction attribute.
-The Vendor transaction attribute must be associated with the Lawson-defined Vendor element.
+You must associate the Vendor transaction attribute with the Lawson-defined Vendor element.

 Note: You cannot change or add information on the Attribute Origin (GL05.3) subform.
 Adding or changing originating system values require customized program changes.